Delaware • New Jersey • Pennsylvania

 A lot of water has tumbled over Fairmount Dam since Frederick Graff picked his spot on the Schuylkill and built a water works which received worldwide acclaim for its engineering ingenuity and architectural charm.

-"It's quite a place," notes Ed Grusheski, the Philadelphia Water Department's general manager of public affairs and director of development for the FWWIC.
+"It's quite a place," notes Ed Grusheski, the now retired general manager of public affairs at the Philadelphia Water Department who, along with many others, played an important role in creating the adaptive resuse of this National Historic Landmark.
 "Frederick Graff had a vision which mixed machines and Mother Nature and in doing so caught the attention of the world.
 Through our restoration work we hope to recapture all we can of that noble experiment."

 (Most of this article, compiled and written by DRBC Public Information Officer Christopher Roberts, originally appeared in the commission's 1992 annual report.
 We wish to thank Ed Grusheski for his valuable assistance.)